Skip to main content

 Social media influencers and content creators who feature identifiable individuals in monetized content or brand partnerships must obtain explicit consent under Loi 25 before publishing, as the commercial nature of the content triggers stronger consent obligations.
 The CAI has made clear that commercial use of personal images is a form of processing personal information that requires informed, specific consent.

-Corporate communications teams photographing employees for websites, annual reports, or internal communications should use a standard employee photo consent form, ensuring employees understand the specific uses to which their image will be put and retaining the right to withdraw consent if their employment ends.
+Corporate communications teams photographing employees for websites, annual reports, or internal communications should use a standard employee photo consent form, confirming employees understand the specific uses to which their image will be put and retaining the right to withdraw consent if their employment ends.
 Employee consent must be truly voluntary, meaning employers cannot make employment conditional on consent to image use for non-essential purposes.

 What to Include in Your Photo and Video Consent Form (Quebec)